tsemach/typescript-txjs/README.md

 * **`API change`**, change 'connect' method of TxConnector to be 'register' method.

+##Plan Features
+* **`Cross Service / Process Job`** -  Running a job/s a cross processes or services.
+This is specially for microservice architecture.

+* **`Job Monitoring`** - A full job monitoring includoing a GUI to get full picture on the running jobs.

+* **`Partial or Full Job Transaction / Cluster Configuration`** - Enable running a job in cluster environment where if a service failed then other able to pick a job right on from the same spot and continue for there (or run error handling).

 ## Description
 **TxJS** implement an execution model based on [RxJS](https://rxjs-dev.firebaseapp.com/) and [TypeSript](https://www.typescriptlang.org/).